Creating an API with the AWS API Gateway and the Atlas Data API

 Rate this quickstart

-This article will walk through creating an API using the Amazon API Gateway in front of the MongoDB Atlas Data API.
+This article will walk through creating an API using the in front of the MongoDB Atlas Data API.
 When integrating with the Amazon API Gateway, it is possible but undesirable to use a driver, as drivers are designed to be long-lived and maintain connection pooling.
 Using serverless functions with a driver can result in either a performance hit – if the driver is instantiated on each call and must authenticate – or excessive connection numbers if the underlying mechanism persists between calls, as you have no control over when code containers are reused or created.

 AWS (Amazon Web Services) describe their API Gateway as: